litho9/litho9.github.io/docs/scripts/zzz-char-export.md

     index_map[h] = len(vb0)
 ```
 The `h` variable will be the key for the `index_map`.
-As described in the IB-VB relation, we detect here if this isn't a repeated loop data.
+As described in the IB-VB relation, we detect here if this isn't a repeated loop block.
 Repeated data will be skipped.
-If it's a new VB block, we store the current index (that is any VBs current length) on the map using the `h` key.
+If it's a new VB block, we store the current index (that is the VBs current length) on the map using the `h` key.

 ```py
 v = mesh.vertices[loop.vertex_index]